Holdouts could blunt Jordan’s momentum as House braces for Speaker floor vote

 “I support our Speaker-designate,” McHenry said.
 “I supported Scalise as our Speaker designee, and I now support Jim Jordan as our Speaker-designate.”

-Asked if he was surprised at some of Jordan’s holdouts flipping on Monday, McHenry said “he wanted time for the weekend and hopefully it was productive.”
+Asked if he was surprised at some of Jordan’s holdouts flipping Monday, McHenry said Jordan “wanted time for the weekend, and hopefully it was productive.”